ikigai-github/CIPs/CIP-0102/README.md

 This specification is largely based on [the royalty specification in Nebula](https://github.com/spacebudz/nebula/tree/main#royalty-info-specification), with a couple key departures:

-- The royalty token is recommended to be locked at a script address, rather than stored in the user's wallet.
+- The Royalty Token is recommended to be locked at a script address, rather than stored in the user's wallet.
 This encourages projects to guarantee royalties won't change by sending their royalties to an always-fails (or similar) script address, but still allows for creative royalty schemes and minimizes disruption to existing projects.

 - The policyId of the royalty NFT must match that of the reference NFT.
 This enables lookups based on the user token in the same way as is done for the tokens specified in the original CIP-68 standard.